Goran Dragić – Slovenian "Dragon" with a big heart in the NBA basketball league

 Throughout his career, Goran almost never missed an opportunity to play for the Slovenian national basketball team.
 He proudly played for Slovenia for 20 years, including 16 years for the senior team.
 He made his debut appearance in 2006 at the FIBA World Championship in Japan, when he was barely 20 years old.
 He played in the European Championship in 2009, when Slovenia won what was then a historic 4th place, and at the 2013 EuroBasket, when he was selected among the best five players of the tournament.
 After the great victory of Slovenia at the 2017 EuroBasket he became the first Slovenian player to earn the accolade of the Most Valuable Player (MVP) of the tournament.
 For all these years, he has been a major contributor to the national team, where his energy and experience have played a key role.

-He leads the Slovenian national team in the two most important all-time lists.
-In terms of number of appearances, he is in the first place with 90 games played, and he also tops the all-time list of scorers with 1,095 points scored.
+He is near the top of both all-time rankings in the Slovenian national basketball team.
+In terms of number of appearances, he is in second place with 90 games played, and is also second on the all-time list of scorers with 1,095 points scored.

 Slovenia is a sports country